 Here are 5 questions that I have advised small business owners and inventors to ask as they begin their journey to successful entrepreneurship:

 - How does this idea fit into my vision?

 - Does this opportunity accelerate the current timeline to self-sustainability?

 - How does this idea increase the revenue and profitability of my current business?

 - How does this opportunity change my current operation?

 - How much additional overhead does this opportunity add to my current operation?

-This is the first question you must ask yourself in .
+This is the first question you must ask yourself in evaluating a new idea .
 If the idea doesn’t fit into your current business vision – PUT IT IN A FILE FOR LATER!!!

 If it doesn’t help, then it hinders your current path by distracting you from what you must focus on for success.
 If it make sense then ask the next question, if not then leave it as a hobby for your retirement!

 Does this opportunity accelerate the current timeline to self-sustainability?

 If it doesn’t help you get where you’re trying to go faster, then what is the point?
 Time is money.
 So, if you get delayed from you main goal there had better be a good reason.